 Images must be in focus for the dermatologist to review.
 Most smartphone cameras have a built-in auto-focus feature.
 You may need to wait a second for the auto-focus to find the lesion.
 If your camera is too close to the lesion this usually results in an out of focus photograph.
 5 MB is the limit Consider setting your camera or smartphone image resolution to a lower setting (such as 'medium').
 Most NHS computers have a limit to the file size of any attachment which can be opened in emails to a maximum of 5MB.
-The health care professional requesting the images will supply you with the email address of where to send your photographs.
-Please include the following information: Your full name and date of birth in the subject line of the email.
+Email your photographs to the Dermatology Department at Gloucestershire Hospitals NHS Foundation Trust using the following address: ghn-tr.secretariesdermglos@nhs.net Include your full name and date of birth in the subject line of the email.
 In order to store the images as part of your health record we will need consent, so can you please type the following into the email: Your name (patient's name) I consent to the attached images being stored as part of my health record for monitoring purposes only.
-For under 18 year olds please can you add the parent's name.
-Content reviewed: May 2020 NHS Gloucestershire Hospitals NHS Foundation Trust would like to thank NHS Dorset CCG for their kind permission to use this patient leaflet.
+For under 18 year olds, please add the parent's name.
+Content reviewed: January 2023 NHS Gloucestershire Hospitals NHS Foundation Trust would like to thank NHS Dorset CCG for their kind permission to use this patient leaflet.